LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 .. figure:: figures/form-starting-point.png
    :alt: Image showing the form and the box stating that more information is needed before launch.

+Before starting work, go ahead and check out the various files in your starter code.
+You may notice a file called ``bundle.js``.
+This file contains no code except for a comment.
+Do NOT delete this file.
+The only files you should be editing when working on this project are ``script.js`` and ``scriptHelper.js``.
+To modify styles or update HTML, do NOT modify ``styles.css`` or ``index.html``.

 .. admonition:: Note

-   If you open up your browser's dev tools, you may see a warning stating that the ``require`` statement in ``scriptHelpers.js`` is not working.
+   If you open up your browser's dev tools, you may see a warning stating that the ``require`` statement in ``scriptHelper.js`` is not working.
    This is okay!
 That ``require`` statement is necessary for the autograder to function and this warning will not impact your site's ability to function.